 • It’s very lightweight, which will help prevent sagging.

 • These implants can be placed over or under the muscle or both for a very natural look and feel.

 • Silicone implants are sturdy but can rupture and stay within its capsule or leak outside of it.
 To avoid this problem, it is a good idea to get the implants checked, especially if you notice any changes or they start to age beyond 10 years.

 • They’re usually more expensive than saline implants.

 • These implants are usually the preferred choice of surgeons in most instances unless there are specific reasons why saline implants need to be considered.

-Please feel free to inquire about a breast procedure.
+Please feel free to inquire about a breast implant procedure.

 About Dr Michael Yunaev MS (BREAST SURGERY), BREASTSURGANZ ONCOPLASTIC BREAST FELLOW, AESTHETIC BREAST AND BODY FELLOW, FRACS (GENERAL SURGERY), MPH, BMEDSCI (HON)